Yusuf-R/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd -

-To list all the items
+To list all the items in different directories ls -all /path/path /path/path /path/path/path
-ls -all